Illustration Isaac Bonan

 Thompson’s love for the Grateful Dead is well known.
 He frequently makes reference to owning at least one Grateful Dead t-shirt, and the band’s name pops up throughout his body of work.
 Thompson even shared the same literary agent as the band.

-As mentioned his list of favourite albums of the sixties, Thompson had a particular fondness for Workingman’s Dead.
+As mentioned his list of favourite albums of the Music of the Sixties, Thompson had a particular fondness for Workingman’s Dead.
 He said, in a letter found in his Fear and Loathing in America collection: “I think Workingman’s Dead is the heaviest thing since Highway 61 or ‘Mr. Tambourine Man.’”

-His favourite song from this album – which it should be mentioned once again was released in 1970 and is thus not really a sixties album… – was “New Speedway Boogie.”
+His favourite song from this album – which it should be mentioned once again was released in 1970 and is thus not really a Music of the Sixties album… – was “New Speedway Boogie.”
 This song was written in 1969 about the death of Meredith Hunter at Altamont, by a gang of Hell’s Angels who were hired as security.
 It was written by Dead lyricist Robert Hunter.

 Thompson once said: “…at the moment my writing room is full of ‘New Speedway Boogie’ by the Grateful Dead.
 It says more than anything I’ve read in five years.”

-Aside from the three “Hunter’s” involved, and the familiarity of the violence of the Hell’s Angels, Thompson was probably drawn to this song as an epitaph of sorts for the sixties.
+Aside from the three “Hunter’s” involved, and the familiarity of the violence of the Hell’s Angels, Thompson was probably drawn to this song as an epitaph of sorts for the Music of the Sixties.
 Thompson’s most famous work – and the most famous passage in that work – concerns the death of the idealism of the 1960s: “the high-water mark – that place where the wave finally broke and rolled back.”

 After the advent of Gonzo Journalism, Thompson was taken by a burst of inspiration.
 He had – with Ralph Steadman – taken on the Kentucky Derby in his masterful short, “The Kentucky Derby is Decadent and Depraved.”
 He began tossing about the idea of taking Gonzo to all of America’s grand institutions.
 One such idea involved the America’s Cup.
 Thompson wrote numerous letters that announced his plan to commandeer a sort of Freak Press yacht and sail into the midst of the race with the Grateful Dead playing on deck.